Relative cohomology of bi-arrangements: The Orlik--Solomon bi-complex of a bi-arrangement of hyperplanes

 where~$( d(f_J))$ is the ideal of~$\Lambda^\bullet(f_1,\ldots,f_m)$ generated by~$ d(f_J)$. \end{enumerate}

 \begin{defi} Let~$A_{\bullet,\bullet}(\B)$ be the subquotient of~$E_{\bullet,\bullet}(\B)$ defined by the above relations and co-relations. \end{defi}

-The notation will be justified by the fact that~$A_{\bullet,\bullet}(\B)$ is the Orlik-Solomon bi-complex of~$\B$, see Theorem~\ref{thmtameOS} below.
+The notation will be justified by the fact that~$A_{\bullet,\bullet}(\B)$ is the Orlik--Solomon bi-complex of~$\B$, see Theorem~\ref{thmtameOS} below.
 It is worth noting that the definition of~$A_{\bullet,\bullet}(\B)$ only uses the colors of the hamiltonian strata, which is not surprising in view of Remark~\ref{remhamiltonian}.

 \begin{lem} The differentials~$d'$ and~$d''$ pass to the subquotient and give~$A_{\bullet,\bullet}(\B)$ the structure of a bi-complex. \end{lem}

 \begin{proof} By duality, it is enough to prove that~$ d'$ and~$ d''$ pass to the quotient by the relations.
 It follows easily from the definitions: